mbareford/cirrus-website/status/index.md

 ## Cirrus Service end

-The EPSRC funding for the Cirrus will end on 31st March 2025.
+The EPSRC funding for the Cirrus service will end on 31st March 2025.
 EPCC plan on operating the Cirrus service until 30th June 2025 in an at-risk, unsupported mode.
 If there are any major system issues between 1st April and 30th June, we may need to end the service during this period.

 ## Service Calendar and Maintenance